-Orbit Credit Services Ltd (formerly Orbit Debt Collections Ltd) Directors' Report for the Year Ended 31 December 2021
+Directors' Report for the Year Ended 31 December 2022

-The Company's total energy usage in 2021 was 1,246,350 kWh (2020: 1,076,955 kWh), creating 286 tonnes of CO2 emissions applying a location-based methodology (2020: 253 tonnes of CO2 emissions).
-This reflected a 13% increase in emissions from 2020, as the Company returned to normal operations following the impact of the COVID-19 lockdown on activity across 2020.
-The Company has also included a broader range of Scope 3 indirect emissions in the reporting boundaries for 2021 to incorporate travel on public transport, water usage and paper usage to allow for a better assessment of initiatives to improve efficiency in these areas.
-These changes added 2 tonnes of CO2 emissions to the reported quantity for 2021.
-This increase in emissions, combined with lower employee numbers, resulted in a 34% year on year increase in carbon use intensity from 0.79 tCO2e per fte in 2020 (based on closing employee numbers) to 1.06 tCO2e per fte in 2021 (based on average employee numbers across the year).
+The Company's total energy usage in 2022 was 1,329,765 kWh (2021: 1,246,350 kWh), creating 299 tonnes of CO2 emissions applying a location-based methodology (2021: 286 tonnes of CO2 emissions).
+This reflected a 4.5% increase in emissions from 2021, as the Company returned to normal operations following the impact of the COVID-19 lockdown on activity across 2020 and into 2021.
+The Company has included a range of Scope 3 indirect emissions in the reporting boundaries for both 2022 and 2021 to incorporate travel on public transport, water usage and paper usage, allowing for a better assessment of initiatives to improve efficiency in these areas.
+Despite this increase in emissions, a growth in employee numbers resulted in an 8.5% year on year reduction in carbon use intensity from 1.06 tCO2e per fte in 2021 to 0.97 tCO2e per fte in 2022 (both based on average employee numbers across each year).

-Energy usage across properties has reduced from 2020 to 2021, with a reduction of 16% achieved as a result of investment in a rolling programme to upgrade lighting across the Company's sites with an energy efficient LED system.
-However, emissions from company and private vehicles increased by 33% across 2021 against the 2020 comparative, despite increased use of video conferencing and similar communication options following a change in behaviours following the COVID-19 pandemic, as a result of the return to full activity of the field teams.
-Actions are being targeted to reduce emissions from this area of activity.
+Energy usage across properties has increased from 2021 to 2022, with this the largest driver of the higher CO2 emissions despite investment in a rolling programme to upgrade lighting across the Company's sites with an energy efficient LED system, as office occupancy rates have increased.
+However, emissions from company and private vehicles reduced by 4% against the 2021 comparative, despite increased activity from the field teams as a result of reductions in non-essential travel.

-Following inclusion of a broader range of Scope 3 indirect emissions in its reporting, the Company will focus on reducing emissions across these areas across 2022.
+Following inclusion of a broader range of Scope 3 indirect emissions in its reporting, the Company is also focussing on reducing emissions across these areas across 2023